acutmore/tsc-tips/README.md

 ### Setup

-    cd 1.8
     npm install
-    cd 2.1
-    npm install

 ### Use

-Uncomment code where instructed and compile to see the errors that are caught

-    cd 1.8
+1. Start watching the files

-    npm run compile 2> /dev/null
+    npm run watch-1.8

 or

-    cd 2.1
-    npm run compile 2> /dev/null
+    npm run watch-2.1

+2. Then when the files are modified the compiler will run and print any errors it finds

+3. Now uncomment code where instructed and see the errors that are caught by the compiler